Rob Reep Studio, a new art gallery and gift shop, opened its doors on Main Street Thursday morning with around 70 people there to celebrate. |

 "It is a great place for people to purchase gifts with a little touch of Warren, Bradley County, and the surrounding area," said Beverly Reep, Rob's mother who will be helping out in the gift shop.
 "I think people are looking for those special items as well as other items we have for sale."

-The Studio's gift shop is already carrying a local tshirt design, with many more designs planned to come out soon. |
+The Studio's gift shop is already carrying a local tshirt design,

 The shop also carries Grounds and Hounds Coffee.
 For each bag sold, the company that makes the coffee makes a donation to an animal shelter.
 "I am in the process of having coffee mugs with the train painting featured on them soon," indicated Rob.
 The painting will also be made in cards.
 "If you want to send someone a card, pick one of the cards up from the shop, and send them not only greetings but a beautiful card with a touch of home.